UsabilityEngineering/BoxBois/personas-scenarios.md

 # Personas

-## Jessica
+## Jessica Wroblewski

-Media Influencer with a following over 1 million, only shops online, lives in a family town-house but hates her roomates
+Media Influencer with a following of over 1 million, only shops online, lives in a family town-house but hates her roomates

-## Replace with a Persona's name
+## Daniel Bucky

 Replace with a Persona's details